 Being a member of all these recommended sites will also provide you with a steady stream of gigs because not all sites have available reviews at all times.

-If you fancy yourself as more of a music creator than a music listener, you may also want to check out my guide on online jobs for musicians.
+Or, if you’re really into music but more of a creator than a listener, you may also want to check out my guide on online jobs for musicians.